 Although you could hire a car, parking in the centre of Malaga is difficult, so if you have a city centre hotel and plan to rent a car, check if there is a car park close by or whether the hotel has underground parking.

-Malaga centre is not spread over a wide geographical area, so walking or the local bus service is probably a sensible option.
+Malaga centre is not spread over a wide geographical area, so walking, the Metro (underground) or buses are good options.

-If you want to park a car, there are a cluster of hotels including Hotel Ibis and Hotel Ibis budget located by the usually dry river bed to the north of the port region.
-These hotels are around a 15 minute walk to the centre of the city.
-Closer to the centre, there are a cluster of "hostals" and hotels such as the Don Curro on Calle Martinez.
+Closer to the centre there are a cluster of "hostals" and hotels such as the Don Curro on Calle Martinez.
 This street is the ideal place to stay if you are planning to have a night out in the old town and walk back to your accommodation.

-Malaga enjoys an almost sub-tropical climate, with temperatures moderated by the Mediterranean sea, and being protected by the Sierra Nevada mountain range to the north.
+Malaga enjoys an almost sub-tropical climate, with temperatures moderated by the Mediterranean, and being protected by the Sierra Nevada mountain range to the north.
 The climate along the coast is 2 or 3 degrees warmer in winter than inland, whereas in summer it is a little cooler.